Myriad-Dreamin/shiroa/github-pages/docs/guide/get-started.typ

 The precise layout of the files is up to you.
 The organization of the files will correspond to the HTML files generated, so keep in mind that the file layout is part of the URL of each chapter.

-// While the `typst-book serve` command is running, you can open any of the chapter files and start editing them.
+// While the `shiroa serve` command is running, you can open any of the chapter files and start editing them.
-// Each time you save the file, `typst-book` will rebuild the book and refresh your web browser.
+// Each time you save the file, `shiroa` will rebuild the book and refresh your web browser.

-// Check out the #link("https://rust-lang.github.io/myriad-dreamin/typst-book/format/typst.html")[Typst chapter] for more information on formatting the content of your chapters.
+// Check out the #link("https://rust-lang.github.io/myriad-dreamin/shiroa/format/typst.html")[Typst chapter] for more information on formatting the content of your chapters.

 All other files in the `src` directory will be included in the output.
 So if you have images or other static files, just include them somewhere in the `src` directory.